computationalmodelling/virtualmicromagnetics/docs/introduction.rst

 virtual machine provider that is open source and freely available under the GNU GPL (https://www.gnu.org/copyleft/gpl.html), and is the provider supported by this project.
 Other popular provider software includes VMWare, KVM, and Docker.
-Many cloud computing organisations use virtual machines, so they typically use existing provider software.
+While many cloud computing organisations use virtual machines, they typically use existing provider software.

 .. _introduction-managers: